Maritime Journal Seawork issues

 There are no guarantees of publication (other than the shortlisted Innovation Awards entries) as we always receive more than we can use, but companies that send us some info are infinitely more likely to be featured than those that don't.
 Decisions are based editorially; so purely on how interesting, new and relevant potential content is and how it fits in with everything else we already have in the mix.

-Send any submissions to email@example.com
+Send any submissions or questions to email@example.com

 Many thanks and best wishes for an enjoyable and profitable Spring